UVVM/UVVM/doc/source/vip_uart.rst

 ----------------------------------------------------------------------------------------------------------------------------------
 Receives data from the DUT using the UART protocol.
 For protocol details, see the UART specification.

-When called, the procedure will wait for the start bit to be present on the rx line.
+When called, the procedure will wait for the start bit to be present on the RX line.
 The initial wait for the start bit will be terminated if one of the following occurs:

     #.
-The start bit is present on the rx line.
+The start bit is present on the RX line.
     #.
 The terminate_loop flag is set to '1'.
     #.
-The number of clock cycles waited for the start bit exceeds 'config.max_wait_cycles' clock cycles.
+The time waited for the start bit exceeds 'config.timeout'.

 Once all the bits have been received according to the UART specification, the parity and stop bit are checked.
 If correct, the read data is placed on the output 'data_value' and the procedure returns.

 The procedure reports an alert if:

-    * Timeout occurs, i.e. start bit does not occur within 'config.max_wait_cycles' clock cycles (alert level: 'config.max_wait_cycles_severity')
+    * Timeout occurs, i.e. start bit does not occur within 'config.timeout' (alert level: 'config.timeout_severity')
     * terminate_loop is set to '1' (alert level: WARNING)
     * Expected stop_bit does not match received stop bit(s) (alert level: ERROR)
     * Calculated parity 'config.parity' does not match received parity (alert level: ERROR)